 Nothing objectionable there.

-The purpose of the Hasso Plattner Institute is to educate and advocate as to why everyone should buy HANA.
+The Hasso Plattner Institute’s purpose is to educate and advocate as to why everyone should buy HANA.
 Its courses are to create devotes to SAP’s particular approach to databases.
 However, there is a problem.
 HANA is not what Hasso Plattner or SAP says that it is.
 SAP has presented no evidence that HANA can outperform competing databases.
-This means that for people taking this course, they are taking it from an institution that was started by a man who has made exaggerated and unsubstantiated claims about HANA.
+This means that people taking this course are taking it from an institution started by a man who has exaggerated and unsubstantiated claims about HANA.

 - HANA can’t meet the claims made for it by SAP.
 Will the course talk about that?